 This was a great area for my old book shelves – it was almost like they were made to go there.

 I found white waste containers for $1 each at my local Dollar Tree (in the Belden Village area) and was able to fit 9 of them snuggly on my lower shelves.
 This gives me a uniformed, organized effect.
+I am using my affiliate links in this post.

 In case you’re wondering what they hold: mostly hot pads and trivets, disposable cooking supplies, candy and treats, Ramen Noodles, misc. decorating and appliance pieces, and cooking magazines.